 d) speed and course at the time of reporting,

-e) identification of the type of report submitted.
+e) identification of the type of report submitted

-Those serving as fisheries expert must have completed and passed a test for an approved course.
+Those serving as fisheries experts must have completed and passed a test for an approved course.
 The Norwegian Petroleum Directorate shall stipulate the professional content, time and location of such courses and shall issue a course certificate.
 A fee may be required for participation in the course.

-The fisheries expert must, every five years after passing the course, be able to document that, over the last five years, he/she has been an active fisher and/or fisheries expert for at least twelve consecutive months.
+The fisheries expert must, every five years after passing the course, be able to document that, over the last five years, he/she has been an active fisher or fisheries expert for at least twelve consecutive months.

 The fisheries expert is obliged to familiarise himself/herself with the content of the survey or production licence and notice of the survey pursuant to Section 6 of these Regulations.
 The manual of information for the fisheries expert shall be stipulated by the Norwegian Petroleum Directorate and shall be available during each assignment.

-Route surveys and other subsurface surveys shall be carried out pursuant to Section 30 of the Petroleum Regulations and shall be reported in the Norwegian Petroleum Directorate's web-based reporting system for surveys.
+Route surveys and other subsurface surveys shall be carried out pursuant to Section 30 of the Petroleum Regulations and shall be reported in the Norwegian Petroleum Directorate's reporting system for surveys.

 Before route surveys are started, the licensee shall submit maps to the Norwegian Petroleum Directorate showing the planned route and any prospective areas.
 The scale and geographical coordinates shall be stated.